citp/privacy-policy-historical/e/ex/exp/expertmarket.com.md

 For the purposes of the Data Protection Act 1998 (the "Act"), the data controller is Marketing VF Limited.

-Marketing VF Limited is a company registered in England and Wales under company number 06951544, whose registered office address is at Ryland House, 24a Ryland Road, London NW5 3EH, United Kingdom.
+Marketing VF Limited is a company registered in England and Wales under company number 06951544, whose registered office address is at Imperial Works, Block C; Perren Street; London NW5 3ED, United Kingdom.

 We are registered under the Act with the UK Information Commissioner's Office (ICO) under registration number Z1995728.